chenjun082/holidays/README.md

 REFERENCE
 =============================================

-When using this dataset you should cite:
+When using this dataset, you should cite:

-@INPROCEEDINGS{JunChen:mm2017,
+@ARTICLE{JunChen:tip2017,
-  AUTHOR = {Jun Chen and Chaokun Wang and Jianmin Wang}, TITLE = {Modeling the Intransitive Pairwise Image Preference from Multiple Angles}, BOOKTITLE = {Proceedings of the Twenty-Fifth ACM International Conference on Multimedia}, YEAR = "2017",
+	AUTHOR = "Jun Chen and Chaokun Wang and Jianmin Wang and Xiang Ying and Xuecheng Wang", TITLE = "Learning the Personalized Intransitive Preferences of Images", JOURNAL = "IEEE Transactions on Image Processing", VOLUME = {26},
+	NUMBER = {9},
+	PAGES = {4139--4153},
-}
+	YEAR = {2017}	}